Islandora/islandora_mirador/README.md

 ### Upgrading from Islandora Defaults

 This module was formerly distributed with Islandora Defaults.
 If you are upgrading you may need to clear Drupal's cache and re-start your web server to resolve a Plugin Not Found error.

+### Local library

+The module can use either an instance of Mirador Integration hosted on the web or deployed locally.
+If you have a local build, put it in your webroot at libraries/mirador/dist/main.js.

 ## Usage